- Daily sessions (75 minutes)

 Entry is free for all adults and children with Friends memberships.

-Friends also enjoy discounts on select Discovery Centre programs and events.
+Friends also enjoy discounts on some Discovery Centre events and programs.

 Explore Discovery Centre stories